roytang/blog/content/post/2020/03/covid19/index.md

 As of tonight, we are at 5453 (+230 today, +805 since Sunday) cases and 349 (+14 today, +52 since Sunday) deaths.
 The rate of new cases has more or less held steady over the past few days, with about a thousand being added every 3-4 days.
 The good news is the recovery count has caught up to the death count, today it's at 353.
 This is excellent because it was probably only a week or so ago that the there were about twice as many deaths as recoveries.

+### Friday, April the 17th

+Yesterday, a resolution by majority of senators asking the health secretary to resign came out.
+The signatories were mostly pro-admin senators too!
+Duterte quickly rejected the requested.
+Today, the socioeconomic planning secretary and [NEDA head offered his resignation](https://twitter.com/rapplerdotcom/status/1251045773443166208?s=21), partly due to personal reasons and partly due to "differences in philosophy with a few fellow cabinet members".
+The timing is weird and makes me think that he resigned due to Duque not resigning, but that's pure speculation lol.
+The more probable reason is that the other cabinet members don't agree with his recommendation to try to end the lockdown quickly?
+We can only speculate.

+An [entire sitio in Cebu is now considered infected](https://www.sunstar.com.ph/article/1852785) after mass testing found a large number of asymptomatic cases.
+Out of 53 confirmed positives, 51 were asymptomatic.
+That's a troubling rate, it may mean our actual number of confirmed cases may be up to 25 times more than previously thought.
+(Don't quote me on that, this is a single data point.)

+As of tonight, we are at 5878 (+218 today, +425 since Wednesday) cases, 387 (+25 today, +38 since Wednesday) deaths and 487 (+52) recoveries.
+Recoveries increasing faster than deaths, so that's promising.

 To be continued...